saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 Apply on their official page: [Outreachy](https://www.outreachy.org/)

-Will still keep this list updated, thats all for now.
+That's all for now.

-Peace out . ✌️
+Peace out  ✌️.